Public Engagement at the University of Dundee

-Revealing Research is the public engagement office at the University of Dundee.
+Revealing Research is the Public Engagement with Research office at the University of Dundee.
 We provide a range of services that support all staff and students in their public engagement and research activities at the University of Dundee.

 We work with researchers from all disciplines from arts & design, humanities & social sciences to computing, biomedical and physical sciences.